Particular/docs.particular.net/nservicebus/recoverability/custom-recoverability-policy.md

 2. If the `ImmediateProcessingFailures` are less or equal to the configured `MaxNumberOfRetries` for Immediate Retries, the `ImmediateRetry` recoverability action is returned
 3. When Immediate Retries are exceeded the Delayed Retries configuration are considered.
 If the `DelayedDeliveriesPerformed` are less or equal the configured `MaxNumberOfRetries` and the message hasn't reached the maximum time allowed for retries (24 hours), the `DelayedRetry` recoverability action is returned.
 The delay is calculated according to the following formula: delay = DelayedRetry.TimeIncrease * (DelayedDeliveriesPerformed + 1)
-4. If ImmediateRetries and DelayedRetries are exceeded, the `MoveToError`r recoverability action is returned with the default error queue.
+4. If ImmediateRetries and DelayedRetries are exceeded, the `MoveToError` recoverability action is returned with the default error queue.

 ## Fallback